berteh/svg-objects-export/README.md

 exports all objects with an ID starting with 'export' from in.svg to PNG files in the current directory.

+     svg-objects-export.py --exclude --xpath '//svg:g | //svg:rect' in.svg

+exports all objects that are no SVG group or rectangle, from in.svg to PNG files in current working directory.
+Namespaces available are: svg, inkscape, sodipodi, xlink, re (for regular expressions).
+See http://lxml.de for more on xpath in this program.

     svg-objects-export.py --pattern '^(obj1|obj4)$' --prefix 'FILE_' in1.svg in2.svg